jayakrishnanl/PostgresPatroniCluster/README.md

-# PostgreSQL High-Availability Cluster on Oracle Cloud INfrastructure (OCI) :elephant: :sparkling_heart:
+# PostgreSQL High-Availability Cluster on Oracle Cloud Infrastructure (OCI) :elephant: :sparkling_heart:
 ### PostgreSQL High-Availability Cluster (based on "Patroni" and "DCS(etcd)").
 Automating deployment on OCI using Terraform.

 This Terraform module is designed for deploying a PostgreSQL high availability cluster on OCI enviropnment for a production environment.
 Terraform creates the infrastructure, builds the inventory and the other necessary variable files automatically for ansible to deploy the high available cluster.